Call Us Today!

 Keep in mind that asbestos removal is only a part of the process.
 You may need some work done on the property to restore things after the asbestos removal takes place.
 It may require removing some building materials that will need to be replaced with asbestos-free items.
 In most cases, you can easily live in the home/work in the building while this takes place.
 However, you may want to factor this time into how long it actually takes to remove asbestos.

 Asbestos is a dangerous construction element that can cause serious harm, including deadly diseases like mesothelioma.
 You need to trust the removal of asbestos to the professionals who have the know-how and equipment to take care of the issue safely.
-For asbestos removal in Winnipeg, contact Winnipeg Demolition today!
+For asbestos removal in Winnipeg, contact Bulldog Demolition & Asbestos Removal today!

 If your understanding of asbestos is a little murky, you’re not alone.
 You probably have a sense that asbestos is bad.
 And dangerous.
 But do you actually know what it is, where it’s found, how to identify it, or how to deal with it?
 Let’s do a quick dive into the world of asbestos so you can get up to speed on these basics–and stay safe in the process!